Uniform Policy-Full School

 Mobile phones are banned in both the Pre-Prep and Prep Schools; if children need to contact their parents then they should gain permission from their teacher or tutor (written in to the back of their planner) and then use the phone at reception.
 In the Senior School, children may have a mobile phone in school, but are not allowed to use them until after school hours and they should be used outside of the school building.

 It is particularly important that all uniform items are named so that lost property can be reunited with its owner quickly.
 Any lost property which is found should be placed in the lost property areas.
 Lost property whose owner can be identified is returned to its owner on a regular basis.

-In the Prep School the blue PE uniform and white socks are worn for PE and Games lessons and House colours to House events.
+In the Pre-Prep and Prep Schools the blue PE uniform and white socks are worn for PE and Games lessons and House colours to House events.
 In the Senior School there is one kit that is used for PE, Games and House events.
-The pupils must ensure they purchase the correct kit (North – Green, West – Maroon, East – Turquoise, South – Orange).
+The pupils must ensure they purchase the correct kit for their house (North – Green, West – Maroon, East – Turquoise, South – Orange).
 Trainers should be predominantly white and non-marking and should only be worn for PE, Games and at break times.
 Children should change into and out of their PE uniform at the beginning and end of their sports lessons, except in Pre-Prep where this will happen at the discretion of the class teacher.

 It is highly recommended that: